yarax/eslint-plugin-typelint/README.md

 # TypeLint

-TypeLint is an ESlint rule for optional typing in JavaScript, based on JSDoc.
+TypeLint is an [ESlint](http://eslint.org) rule for optional typing in JavaScript, based on [JSDoc](http://usejsdoc.org/).

-TypeLint provides optional typings to your code, not forcing you to write new definitions.
+TypeLint provides optional typing for your code, not forcing you to write new definitions.
-It helps to avoid access to missing properties of object and write more robust code.

 # Demo